indexphonemica/data/README.md

 - `name`: the name of the doculect as given in the source
 - `glottocode`: the Glottocode of the language

-And two optional attributes:
+And three optional attributes:
-- `notes`: Any notes relevant to the entry.
+- `notes`: any notes relevant to the entry
 - `dialect`: the Glottocode of the specific dialect, if one is defined
+- `dialect_name`: the name of the specific dialect as given in the source, if a specific dialect is referenced

 ### `source`